PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/functions.rst

    .. versionadded:: 5.2.0

-   Put a record cache dump into the record cache.
+   Load a record cache dump into the record cache.

    :param str dump: The data in the proprietary format produced by :func:`getRecordCacheRecords`).
    :returns: The number of records inserted into the record cache.